apple1003232/GitHub/GoogleCrawler/README.txt

 4. Store the information extracted in MySQL database.

-Note: Since only 20 results are required to return,
+Note: Scrapy and rq are very useful tools for speeding up the large scale html pages crawling process.
+However, with regard to only 20 results returned, it's not necessary to implemetn scrapy and rq here.

 ===============================================================
 SOFTWARE TOOLS: